 - Confer with managers to ensure changes are working

 - Analytical skills: Management analysts must be able to interpret a wide range of information and use their findings to make proposals.

 - Communication skills: Management analysts must be able to communicate clearly and precisely in both writing and speaking.
 Successful analysts also need good listening skills to understand the organization’s problems and propose appropriate solutions.

 - Interpersonal skills: Management analysts must work with managers and other employees of the organizations where they provide consulting services.
 They should work as a team toward achieving the organization’s goals.

 - Problem-solving skills: Management analysts must be able to think creatively to solve clients’ problems.
 Although some aspects of different clients’ problems may be similar, each situation is likely to present unique challenges for the analyst to solve.

 - Time-management skills: Management analysts often work under tight deadlines and must use their time efficiently to complete projects on time.

-Employment of management analysts is projected to grow 14 percent from 2020 to 2030, faster than the average for all occupations.
+Overall employment of management analysts is projected to grow 11 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is much faster than the average growth rate for all occupations.

 Demand for consulting services is expected to grow as organizations seek ways to improve efficiency and control costs.
 As markets become more competitive, firms will need to use resources more efficiently.